 A new diverse Christchurch core site established to host Content Distribution Network nodes and intercity backhaul, increase the scale of Vocus Sydney POP, and upgrades to the Tauranga inter-city optical network, and new 100G UFB handovers.

-Alongside these improvements, Vocus has seen an explosion of bandwidth at its Vocus Albany data centre.
+Alongside these improvements, Vocus has seen an explosion of bandwidth at its Vocus Albany data center.

-Callander says the bandwidth is almost solely due to hosting an Azure ExpressRoute at the Datacentre, and the company has boosted capacity to 800Gbps.
+Callander says the bandwidth is almost solely due to hosting an Azure ExpressRoute at the Data Center, and the company has boosted capacity to 800Gbps.